massivemadness/Squircle-CE/MIGRATION-GUIDE.md

       }
       editor.plugins(pluginSupplier)
       ```
-      You can enable/disable these settings by surrounding necessary
+      You can enable/disable plugins in runtime by surrounding necessary
       methods with `if (enabled) { ... }` operator:
       ```kotlin
       val pluginSupplier = PluginSupplier.create {